-I always decorate on a budget.
 I’m a big believer that it doesn’t have to cost a fortune to decorate a lovely home.
-Here is how I decorated my cottage bathroom for less.
+Here is how I decorated my cottage bathroom on a budget!

 When I wrote the post about the closet makeover in our upstairs bathroom, I realized that I never wrote a whole blog post about this room.